Generative AI Tools Available at UW–Madison

 I need to create or edit images and graphics.

 Use Microsoft Copilot Chat, Google Gemini, or Adobe Firefly.
+Firefly prioritizes commercial-safety and uses Adobe Stock and licensed or public-domain content.

-Rule of Thumb for Data
+Rule of thumb for data

 Unless a service is clearly approved for sensitive or restricted data, assume public or internal data only.